Xenos6666/TPT2_scripts/common/execution_stack/README.md

 the frame updates.
 Because of this, it is safest to always end `turbo exec` scripts with `wait(0.)` or `goto(99)` or something else that is a no-op.

-Also, be aware that these scripts (intentionally) disable global variable output through the use of an unclosed `<size=0>` tag.
-If you have variables you wish to display, you will have to include `<size=20></size>` explicitly around those.
+Also, be aware that these scripts (intentionally) hide global variables in the debug overlay.
+If you have a variable you wish to display, it's advised you set it in `load global display`, before the last line.

 # Import codes
 ### Bundle Import: